 Why Professionals Should Clean Smoke Damage From A Fire From Your Commercial Property

-When the firefighters leave, it may seem like the danger has passed and the building is safe from further destruction, but without professionals to help clean the smoke damage, the building will never return to normal.
-While the principles behind fire restoration are fairly simple, it requires a lot of experience and manpower to perform adequately, and this means that it shouldn’t be attempted by a homeowner on his or her own.
 While fire is always the immediate danger, once it is gone, what it leaves behind will continue to affect the house.
 Ash and smoke, if left unhindered, will cause extensive corrosion, etching and discoloration, not to mention lingering powerful odors.
 Professionals that clean fire and smoke damage can stop this before it becomes a major problem, assuming they are contacted soon enough.
 There are many companies out there that advertise their ability to restore areas affected by fire, but only those with proper training and certification should be considered.
 The Institute of Inspection Cleaning and Restoration Certification (IICRC) is the main oversight agency in this industry.
 The IICRC requires its registrants to take extensive coursework before earning their certification.
 This is a symbol of excellence, and those that uphold the standards that have been set can be contacted through the IICRC.

 These professionals can clean smoke damage and restore items affected by a fire, but they must be brought to the site as soon as possible to halt the ongoing issues that ash residue can cause.
 The first thing that ash does to the home is discolor most surfaces.
 Anything that is made of plastic or was close to the fire will start discoloring within minutes, and within several hours, fiberglass and finishes on appliances will begin to yellow.
 Metals may also tarnish.
 After a few days pass, the ash will cause walls to discolor permanently, along with clothing and upholstery.
 Wood and vinyl will need to be refinished or replaced, and metal will start corroding.
-If a professional isn’t hired to clean smoke and fire damage, the costs for restoration will skyrocket after a few weeks.
-Metals may need to be replaced, carpet will permanently discolor and glass may be severely etched, which will necessitate replacement.
-It will also become apparent that the odors caused by the disaster may still be present and intense enough to be distracting.
-Because ash is acidic, the longer it takes to hire experts, the more destruction it will cause.

 The first thing a trained, certified, professional company will do when on site is to identify all affected materials and the source of any odors.
 The only way to properly clean smoke and fire damage is to be extremely thorough.
 Ash residue is easily disturbed and can spread through the building with ease, causing nearly everything to need restoration.
 The experts will identify what can and cannot be salvaged, and will remove any built-up ash residue that is coating surfaces.
 Over time, ash builds up in layers, and may eventually form into a lacquer-like consistency.
 Once this is done, the restorers will locate the source of the odor, and treat it with specialized detergents that are formulated for neutralizing this kind of odor.
 Once materials are treated, they may be sealed off to prevent any further odor from permeating the air in the future.
-This entire process is very detailed, and hiring a professional that can be trusted to do the job right is imperative.

 If you have fire damage on your commercial property, call SERVPRO of Bullitt & N. Nelson Counties 502-904-0710.